A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Workload-Adjustable Transceiver Design

 \subsection{Training Algorithm}

-The training of image process modules is the major part of generating a high-quality image from text.
-Specifically, we first introduce the joint training of the image semantic extraction module and autoencoder decoder module.
-Then, we present the training of diffusion models in the semantic generation module and the fine-tuning module.
-The text-extracting module can use a pre-trained CLIP model since it is not a main focus.

-The image semantic extraction module and the autoencoder decoder module are jointly trained according to the loss function of the VAE encoder-decoder \cite{kingma2016improved}.
-In the consideration of semantic similarity and reconstruction likelihood, the loss function is
+The training of image process modules is the key to generating a high-quality image from text.
+Specifically, the image semantic extraction module and the autoencoder decoder module are jointly trained according to the loss function of the VAE encoder-decoder \cite{kingma2013auto,kingma2016improved} with a dataset $\mathbf{S}=\{\mathbf{s}^{(1)},\cdots,\mathbf{s}^{(i)},\cdots\mathbf{s}^{(M)}\}$, $M$ is the dataset size.
+In the consideration of semantic similarity and reconstruction likelihood of each image $\mathbf{s}^{(i)}$, the loss function is